Google Cloud Identity

 • is a managed service based on the open source Envoy proxy.

-• supports path based routing
+• supports path-based and host-based routing

-• preserves the Host header of the original client request and also appends two IP addresses (Client and LB )to the X-Forwarded-For header
+• preserves the Host header of the original client request and also appends two IP addresses (Client and LB) to the X-Forwarded-For header

 • if a backend becomes unhealthy, traffic is automatically redirected to healthy backends within the same region.

-• has native support for the WebSocket protocol when using HTTP or HTTPS as the protocol to the backend
+• has native support for the WebSocket protocol

-• accepts only TLS 1.0, 1.1, 1.2, and 1.3 when terminating client SSL requests.
+• supports TLS 1.0, 1.1, 1.2, and 1.3 when terminating client SSL requests.

 • isn’t compatible with the following features: